Code-Institute-Submissions/DaithiShan-bird-friend_OctResub/README.md

 ## Database Models and Schema

 ### Database Models
-- The database consists of four collections - User, Bird, Type, Comment
+- The database consists of four collections - User, Bird, Type, Favourite
 - User
 	- This contains user's username, email address, hashed password string and avatar selection
 	- The user ID acts as a reference field in various other collections
 - Bird
-	- This is where users enter; Bird Type, Camera Type, Location spotted and give a Name (optional).
+	- This is where users enter; Bird Type, and give a Nickname and About story.
 	- User Id is not entered but is automatically set to the user that uploads the Bird object
-	- liked_by is a one to many field automatically referencing IDs of Users that have liked a Bird object
+	- faved_by is a one to many field automatically referencing IDs of Users that have favourited a Bird object
 	- img_url is the users uploaded image of the bird
 		- img_url_card is the above image with transformations setting height to 350px, width to 525px, low quality on the image and automatically focusing on key part of image using cloudinary API
 		- img_card_thumb is also optimized to lower quality and limited to a width of 500px (height remains at auto)
 	- upload_date is an automatically added datetime item
 - Bird Type
 	- This acts as a reference field for the Bird collection and contains a lists of types that users can choose from when uploading their Bird
-- Camera Type
-	- This acts as a reference field for the Camera collection and contains a lists of types that users can choose from when uploading their Bird
-- Comment
-	- author references the User.id that created the comment
-	- bird references the Bird.id of the bird to which the comment is attached
-	- content is text input of comment
-    - datetime is another automatically added datetime item

 ### Database Schema